Walking and Bike Riding Resource Hub

 Local government works with many state government and non-government organisations to deliver walking and bike riding outcomes.
 Here are two snapshots of key stakeholders and programs relating to walking and bike riding.
 These are not exhaustive lists but aim to show the range of organisations that may influence projects; either through policies, approvals, funding, advice or other support.

-- Vic Local Gov Walking and Bike Riding Stakeholders - Sep 2020 (PDF - 64KB)
+- Victorian Local Government Walking and Bike Riding Stakeholders - Sep 2020 (PDF - 64KB)

 - Programs in Victoria relating to Walking and Bike Riding - Sep 2020 (PDF - 49KB)

 Improving metropolitan walking and bike riding project approvals – DoT contacts

 MAV’s survey of councils identified approvals as a barrier in metropolitan Melbourne.
 Following discussions with MAV, DoT has agreed that the 3 metropolitan regional directors are your best escalation point if you have any approvals issues regarding walking and bike riding-related projects.
 Their contact details are:

 Many councils across Victoria are implementing projects to encourage more walking and bike riding.
 These MAV case studies highlight some of this great work.
 MAV will continue to add examples here.
 You may want to share your council’s great work by submitting your own case study using the template.